What are Cellular Automata?

 • Wolfram MathWorld for lots of numbers and graphs.

-• Golly, a program you can run locally to make & play with all sorts of cellular automata.
+• Golly, a program you can run locally to make and play with all sorts of cellular automata.

 github.com/spejamchr/discover-automata